INSONSHADE Logo

 5. Natural Sprays

 You can easily create natural sprays at home using ingredients like chili, garlic, or even soapy water.
-These components are often readily available in your kitchen and contain compounds that can repel or kill certain types of pests.
+These components are often readily available in your kitchen and contain compounds that can repel or kill certain pests.
 For example, chili water spray is particularly effective at deterring aphids and snails.

 Soapy water